 Injuries: If your child is injured and has a doctor’s note, a copy needs to be given to the Health Office.
 If your child requires medical equipment for his or her injury, such as crutches, wheelchair, etc., the student needs to come to the Health Office for clearance of the equipment.

 Medication: All medications on campus (that includes, over-the-counter/non-prescription and prescription) need to be documented and kept in the Health Office.
 A medication form needs to be filled-out by your child’s physician and the parent and/or guardian.
-The medication form is available in the Health Office and in the links and files section below.
+PARENT AND PHYSICIAN REQUEST FOR MEDICATION

 If your child is requesting to carry his or her medication (for asthma inhaler and Epi-Pen use only), an additional form is required.
 Please see the school nurse, Michelle Bautista, RN, M.Ed. for details.